Mushroompilamis/MLCB26_Assignment1/README.md

 # Assignment Overview

-##Epigenetic Age Prediction from DNA Methylation
+## Epigenetic Age Prediction from DNA Methylation
 ---
 ## Here introduction
---
+---
 ## The Dataset before pre-processing
---
+---
 Source You will work with GSE40279 (Hannum et al., 2013), a publicly available dataset measuring whole-blood DNA methylation using the Illumina 450K microarray.
 The original dataset comprises 656 samples from individuals aged 19–101 years.
 The 450K array measures beta values — the proportion of methylated reads at each CpG site, ranging from 0 (fully unmethylated) to 1 (fully methylated) — at approximately 480,000 CpG positions.

 ## The Dataset after pre-processing
---
+---
 ### Files Samples Purpose
 | development_data .csv |  456 | Used in preprocessing, feature selection, training, cross-validation tuning. |
 | evaluation_data. csv | 100  |  Final evaluation. |

 ## Structure of repository
---
+---
 src/ —functions.py (Total functions of use) notebooks/ — Jupyter notebook (Testing the results of the functions.
 Justification and Discussion of the Results) data/ — dataset files (.gitignore for data commitment)